0

 spinner

-ANGUS CATTLE: These boneless shortribs are sourced from Angus Cattle, raised in the Midwest.
-The naturally larger muscles of the Angus breed work in the favor of this cut – you have a higher ratio of meat to fat working with Angus shortribs than you would with the Holstein breed.
+ANGUS CATTLE: These bone-in short ribs are sourced from Angus cattle raised in the Midwest.
+The naturally larger muscles of the Angus breed work in favor of this cut – you have a higher ratio of meat to fat working with Angus short ribs than you would with the Holstein breed.

 UN-AGED: Two reasons why we do not dry age this particular cut – first, because there is very little protective covering that would allow us to dry age these (without enough bone or fat covering the meat, you incur too high of a trim loss when you trim the aged edges off the meat after it has finished dry aging).
-Secondly, whether thick cut or thin cut, these shortribs are most often paired with sauces or seasonings that are high in flavor, so we would not want to have a scenario where the dry aged flavor is competing with whatever recipe you’re going for!
+Secondly, whether thick cut or thin cut, these short ribs are most often paired with sauces or seasonings that are high in flavor (such as a Kalbi-style marinade), so we would not want to have a scenario where the dry aged flavor is competing with whatever recipe you’re going for!

 Let’s start by all getting on the same page about the source of these short ribs – the short rib navel plate.
 This cut comes from the belly area of the animal, and the plate has a rectangular shape, about 8”width by 10” length.
 There are three bones running down the length of the plate, and the meat is situated between the bones (obviously!) and along the top of the bones.

 Now, for years we would cut the plate in half lengthwise, across the bones, so that you ended up with 2 pieces, about 8” in width and 5” in length.
-Each piece would have 3 bones running the length of the piece, and these were called “English Cut Short Ribs”.
+Each piece would have 3 bones running the length of the piece, and these were called “English Cut” short ribs.
 We would accommodate individual customer requests – if someone wanted thinner cuts, we would make 3 or 4 cross cuts, which would give you a thinner length (width would stay the same).
 My personal favorite was to cut the portions so that you had 1.5”-2” length of bone per piece, and a few years back we put them on our site and referred to them as “English Cut” Short Ribs.
-Well queue up the angry emails, the masses has spoken, and I was wrong.
+Well, queue up the angry emails, the masses have spoken, and I was wrong.
 Somewhere along the way, “English Cut” short ribs had switched and now referred to a different way of cutting the short rib plate.

-This new version of English Cut short ribs were are cut lengthwise between each of the 3 bones, and then once across the bone, so that you ended up with 6 individual pieces, each one about 2-3” in width, and 5” in length, and there is only a single section of bone per piece.
+This new version of English Cut short ribs are cut lengthwise between each of the three bones, and then once across the bone, so that you ended up with six individual pieces, each one about 2-3” in width, and 5” in length, and there is only a single section of bone per piece.

 Now that I’m hip to the times, we’re using the proper nomenclature for short ribs.
 At least for the next few decades!
 So, in summary: Whatever (sigh); no matter what you call them, or how you cut them, they are one of my favorite dishes.